kba/hocr-spec/1.2/spec.md

   : <dfn>Character Properties</dfn>
   :: These properties convey character level information

+  : <dfn>Page Properties</dfn>
+  :: These properties convey information on the whole page

   : <dfn>Content Flow Properties</dfn>
   :: These properties are related to the reading order and flow of content on the page